Sherstav/EchoArenaDataTTS/README.md

 ## Description

-EchoArenaDataTTS is a program that runs in the background while you play Echo VR, and when you join a match reads to you
+EchoArenaDataTTS is a program that runs in the background while you play Echo VR, and when you join a match reads to you where the server is located with text to speech.

 ## Requirements